Adelaide’s Testeagles Announce ‘25 Years of Non-Comprehendus’ Australian Tour

 Adelaide icons Testeagles are hitting the road this October and November to commemorate the 25th anniversary of their seminal debut album, Non-Comprehendus.

-Having reformed last year for a one-off performance at Froth & Fury Fest, the band’s first live show in 16 years, Testeagles are returning the love by announcing a national tour in support of their iconic first album.
+After receiving a raucous response from fans after a one-off performance at Froth & Fury Fest last year, the band’s first live show in 16 years, Testeagles are returning the love by announcing a national tour in support of their iconic first album.

 Non-Comprehendus peaked at #8 on the ARIA Album Chart and helped usher in the nu metal craze in Australia, with Testeagles becoming regulars on the Aussie festival touring circuit throughout the late ‘90s and early ‘00s.